All content © 2012-2014 ORIVeDA • All rights reserved.

 The reason for this is that the major jet streams on Earth are westerly winds (flowing west to east).
 Radioactive fallout is carried away from the Asian continent by these jet streams towards the American continent, at a speed of > 100 miles/hour (160 km/hour).

-Summarising, collecting and consuming wild Canadian and American Chaga (or other mushrooms) is probably not a good idea in the affected areas.
+Summarising, collecting and consuming wild Japanese, Canadian or American Chaga (or other mushrooms) is probably not a good idea in the affected areas, unless it has been tested for radio-active contamination.
 Chinese and Siberian Chaga is perfectly safe, though.

 Check this link for a movie dynamically showing the spread of Fukushima fallout: http://cerea.enpc.fr/HomePages/bocquet/Doc/fukushima-Cs137-wide-2.swf